-Ly's quest was a spin-off of their earlier identification of pre-recovery images of recently discovered Jovian moons including Valetudo, Ersa, and Pandia while examining data taken in 2003 with the 3.6-meter Canada-France-Hawaii Telescope (CFHT).
-David Jewitt and Scott Sheppard (University of Hawai‘i) had led a group that used these images to discover 23 new moons.
-The images remain available online, and Ly thought that more undiscovered moons might be hiding in the 2003 data set.
+Ly's quest was a spin-off of their earlier identification of pre-recovery images of recently discovered Jovian moons including Valetudo, Ersa, and Pandia while examining data taken with the 3.6-meter Canada-France-Hawaii Telescope (CFHT).
+David Jewitt and Scott Sheppard (both then at University of Hawai‘i) had led a group that used these images to discover 23 new moons, which they announced in 2003.
+The images remain available online, and Ly thought that more undiscovered moons might be hiding in the data set.

 After planning their search in May, Ly in early June started examining images taken in February 2003, when Jupiter was at opposition and its moons were brightest.
 They examined three survey images covering the same region of the sky at different times on the night of February 24th and found three potential moons moving at 13 to 21 arcseconds per hour during the night.

 Ly could not recover two of the potential moons on other nights, but did find the third, temporarily designated EJc0061, on survey observations on February 25 to 27, and on images taken with the Subaru Telescope on February 5 and 6.
 That established a 22-day arc that suggested the object was bound to Jupiter.